long0419/Preformer/README.md

 # Preformer

-This repository contains the pytorch code for the paper "[Preformer: Predictive Transformer with Multi-Scale Segment-wise Correlations for Long-Term Time Series Forecasting](https://arxiv.org/pdf/2202.11356.pdf)”.
+This repository contains the pytorch code for the 2023 ICASSP paper "[Preformer: Predictive Transformer with Multi-Scale Segment-wise Correlations for Long-Term Time Series Forecasting](https://arxiv.org/pdf/2202.11356.pdf)”.

 # Model
 The core MSSC module: